top of page

 4. Cranberry for UTI Prevention

-Cranberry is not just a home remedy, it has real scientific evidence behind it.
+Cranberry is not just a home remedy; it has real scientific evidence behind it.

-• Reduces UTI risk by about 30%
+• It reduces UTI risk by about 30%.

 Cranberries help by preventing bacteria from sticking to the bladder wall.